 • If a boardwalk proves to be cost prohibitive (no grant funding available), a seasonal walking trail only may be provided.
-The path of this trail would mimic the entire trail system illustrated in Figure 12.
-Plant signage can be installed as funding allows As the name suggests, this trail would only be open to the public during the dry season.
+The current trail system is illustrated in Figure 12 As the name suggests, this trail would only be open to the public during the dry season.